Also, work on a downtown performing arts center

 In another unanimous decision Monday, the council passed a resolution to advance public and private efforts that support the Tateuchi Center, a proposed performing arts venue in downtown Bellevue.

-The resolution sets forth a process between the City of Bellevue and Performing Arts Center Eastside to help re-energize a 12-year-long fund-raising campaign that bogged down during the Great Recession.
+The resolution sets forth a process between the city and Performing Arts Center Eastside to help re-energize a 12-year-long fund-raising campaign that bogged down during the Great Recession.
 PACE, a nonprofit organization, was established in 2002 to build a first-class performing arts center in Bellevue to serve the Eastside.

 The process approved Monday by the council calls for the city to, among other actions: explore possible public and private funding options; involve other Eastside cities, King County and the state; initiate a process to build public awareness of the project; and clarify public benefits.